Adeohluwa/gen/README.md

  - [ ] Generate models
  - [ ] Generate API
  - [ ] Generate Tests
+ - [ ] Scaffold GUI Apps
+ - [ ] Scaffold CLI Apps

 Contributions
 -------------
- Still learning too, I would love any contribution and or suggestions which would make this project better.
+ Appreciate all contributions and or suggestions which would make this project better.
 Feel free to fork this repo, create a pull request and it will be reviewed and merged!